vysogot/railsready-debian-lenny/README.md

+Quite outdated

-#Rails Ready for Debian Lenny
+# Rails Ready for Debian Lenny

-##Get a full Ruby on Rails stack up very fast on Debian Lenny
+## Get a full Ruby on Rails stack up very fast on Debian Lenny

 UPDATE: it also works for Debian 6.0x Squeeze

 This project is inspired by https://github.com/joshfng/railsready/ by Joshua Frye which refers to Ubuntu Server 10.04 LTS.
 Check it out!

-##Run this on a fresh Debian Lenny install.
+## Run this on a fresh Debian Lenny install.

-##To run
+## To run
   * `wget --no-check-certificate https://github.com/vysogot/railsready-debian-lenny/raw/master/railsready-debian-lenny.sh && bash railsready-debian-lenny.sh`
   * If you want to watch the install log run `tail -f ~/rails_install.log` in a next shell (ALT+<F2-F6> for non-gui)

-##What this gives you?
+## What this gives you?

 In order of being installed: